yasinshahid/OpenEMMA/README.md

    conda create -n openemma python=3.8 conda activate openemma
    ```
+2. **Install OpenEMMA**
+You can now install OpenEMMA with a single command using PyPI:
+    ```bash
+    pip install openemma
+    ```
+    Alternatively, follow these steps:

-2. **Clone OpenEMMA Repository**
+    - **Clone OpenEMMA Repository**
         Clone the OpenEMMA repository and navigate to the root directory:
         ```bash
         git clone git@github.com:taco-group/OpenEMMA.git
         cd OpenEMMA
         ```

-3. **Install Dependencies**
+    - **Install Dependencies**
         Ensure you have cudatoolkit installed.
 If not, use the following command:
         ```bash
         conda install nvidia/label/cuda-12.4.0::cuda-toolkit
         ```
         To install the core packages required for OpenEMMA, run the following command:
         ```bash
         pip install -r requirements.txt
         ```
         This will install all dependencies, including those for YOLO-3D, an external tool used for critical object detection.
 The weights needed to run YOLO-3D will be automatically downloaded during the first execution.

-4. **Set up GPT-4 API Access**
+3. **Set up GPT-4 API Access**
     To enable GPT-4’s reasoning capabilities, obtain an API key from OpenAI.
 You can add your API key directly in the code where prompted or set it up as an environment variable:
     ```bash
     export OPENAI_API_KEY="your_openai_api_key"